Best Extreme Cold Weather Gear – 2021 List

 Easily protects from cold weather

 Not ideal for curvy or busty women

 Do you ever have on a warm and cozy winter coat and then end up sitting down on an icy cold bench and feel the chill in your bones?
 This won't happen with the Montreal coat from Marmot.
 The length of the coat goes from your chin down to your mid-thighs.
 It looks great and feels great with its 700 fill power and thoughtful features.Read more

-This woman’s jacket has a regular, not tight, fit.
+This winter jacket has a regular fit.
 The zipper goes all up to the chin and down to middle-thigh.
 The length of this coat is great for bundling up on a winter day and keeping your posterior warm as well.
 Almost every reviewer agrees that the Montreal runs small and suggests going up one size.
 For curvy or busty women, it may be difficult to settle on a size that fits well.
 The jacket is available in sizes Extra Small to XXL.

 You’ll never want to take this jacket off.
 The fleece-lined torso sits comfortably around your chest, providing great comfort and warmth.
 The two-way zipper allows you to sit and jump puddles without the zipper pulling or restricting you.
 There are two zippered exterior pockets and two internal pockets.
 One of the internal pockets is zippered and the other is a deep slip pocket.

 This jacket will keep you warm on the coldest of winter days.
 It features a 700 down fill that is finished with a moisture-resistant Down Defender and DWR treatment.
 Not only does this mean that the jacket is highly water-resistant, but it also means that the jacket will still be warm even with light rain or snow.
 The hood is removable and the faux fur is detachable.
 For extra warmth, the hand-warming pockets and cuffs are lined with microfleece.